FuelLabs/fuel-indexer/docs/src/getting-started/how-it-compares.md

 ### What you can index

 The Fuel indexer is tailored for compatibility with the FuelVM.
-This means that instead of being limited to the primitives of the Etherem virtual machine (EVM), users of the Fuel indexer gain access to a much richer set of indexable abstractions provided by the FuelVM (e.g. predicates, transaction receipts, etc).
+This means that instead of being limited to the primitives of the Ethereum virtual machine (EVM), users of the Fuel indexer gain access to a much richer set of indexable abstractions provided by the FuelVM (e.g. predicates, transaction receipts, etc).

 Legend: